If you are thinking of going bankrupt, there will probably be a lot of things that you want to ask.

 There may be a clause in your Tenancy Agreement which allows your landlord to end it if you are made bankrupt.
 If you live in council or housing association property, it is extremely unlikely that you will lose your home.
 If you are renting privately, your landlord is highly likely to want to keep you as a tenant – after all, if you have managed to keep paying the rent so far despite your other debts!
 It is a rare landlord who would prefer to get rid of a good tenant and have to look for a new one.

-There are four ways around this sort of problem: find somewhere to rent privately, not through a letting agent, as landlords can apply commonsense to your situation whereas letting agents normally have no discretion; get a guarantor; have a very large deposit; or delay your bankruptcy until after you have moved.
+There are four ways around this sort of problem: find somewhere to rent privately, not through a letting agent, as landlords can apply common sense to your situation whereas letting agents normally have no discretion; get a guarantor; have a very large deposit; or delay your bankruptcy until after you have moved.

-I’m buying – what happens to my mortgage and my house?
+4. I’m buying – what happens to my mortgage and my house?

-It can be reasonably argued to the OR that a lower value on the house should be acceptable because of the need to sell the property relatively quickly and because lower sales costs are incurred (no estate agents or solicitors).
-Think of all the problems with your property – for example it needs a new roof, the boiler is 20 years old – as these can all reduce the amount of money needed to purchase your equity.
+When deciding how much equity you have, it can be reasonably argued to the OR that a lower value of the house should be agreed because of the need to sell the property relatively quickly and because lower sales costs are incurred (no estate agents or solicitors).
+Think of all the problems with your property – it needs a new roof, the boiler is 20 years old etc – as these can all reduce the amount of money needed to purchase your equity.

 If you have never owned any part of the property, the OR may still decide you have some beneficial interest in the property if you have contributed towards the deposit for the mortgage, if you have paid the mortgage or if you have paid for large improvements to the house.
 This is a complex area – discuss your situation with National Debtline if you think it might apply to you.